MohGovIL/rn-contact-tracing/README.md

-# rn-contact-tracing
+# RN-Contact-Tracing

-## WIP Library Don't Use in Production
+## WIP Library - Don't Use in Production

 ## About
 This is a React-Native library for tracing close contact between 2 devices.